 For example, if your VPN provider is under the US or the EU jurisdiction, they can’t claim to be no-logs.
 Let me be clear about this, most premium VPNs don’t monitor your browsing activity day-in-day-out, but they can keep connection logs, IP addresses, session information, or used bandwidth.

-Surfshark VPN is based in the British Virgin Islands.
-Because of non-existing data retention laws, we’re under no obligation to store users’ data.
-That goes for usage and connections logs alike.
+Surfshark VPN is legally registered in the Netherlands.
+The country has no data retention laws.
+Because of this, we’re under no obligation to store users’ data.
+That goes for usage and connection logs alike.
 We advocate for privacy and the open internet; thus, it’s important for us that our users don’t feel watched by their VPN provider.

 Can police track online purchases made with a VPN?